No charges per PDF or ebook sold – just a one off fee for unlimited users and documents.

 The Adobe Content Server licensing model was based upon a joining fee, an annual maintenance fee and a charge per protected document delivered to an end user/customer.

-But what caused it to be withdrawn?
-Perhaps the roots of the problem were grounded in the approach which started with the PDF document itself, and the inclusion of the password with the document (so elegantly exploited by Elcomsoft – please see other articles).
+So what caused Adobe Content Server to be withdrawn?
+Perhaps the roots of the problem were grounded in the approach which started with the PDF document itself, and the inclusion of the password with the document (so elegantly exploited by Elcomsoft – see PDF & Ebook Security Flaws).

 Back in September 2001 the Adobe document Adobe Content Server_pdf_v42.pdf referencing the then current version of Adobe Content Server contained the statement, “EBX is the recommended packaging technique.
 EBX packaging gives you fine control over the permissions that accompany your eBooks, and it allows customers to read them using Acrobat eBook Reader, which is designed specifically for reading eBooks.
 If you use EBX packaging exclusively – and if all your customers download eBooks using Acrobat eBook Reader – you do not need a PDF Merchant certificate, and you can ignore the rest of this document.”

 It was only a matter of time before a direct attack on the key traveling with the secured document was mounted.
-In an article published in February 2009 (http://i-u2665-cabbages.blogspot.com/2009/02/circumventing-adobe-adept-drm-for-epub.html) a technique for doing this was published that broke the Adobe Content Server architecture, as well as revealing how the architecture operated and the elements of a DRM control system.
-It seems that for the moment at least Adobe Content Server has withdrawn from the PDF DRM space.
+In an article published in February 2009, Circumventing Adobe ADEPT DRM for EPUB, a technique for doing this was published that broke the Adobe Content Server architecture, as well as revealing how the architecture operated and the elements of a DRM control system.
+And thus, Adobe Content Server was withdrawn from the PDF DRM space.